sahithyasridhar/fa18-523-65/project-report/report.md

 ![Fig.2](images/Fig.2.PNG){#fig:confusion matrix for predicting emotions}

 We wanted to understand patterns from this data.
 First, we looked at reviews by states.
-Shown in +@fig:Top states for businesses in Yelp data, we see Arizona is the state with most reviews for businesses followed by Nevada and California.
+Shown in +@fig:top states for businesses in Yelp data, we see Arizona is the state with most reviews for businesses followed by Nevada and California.
 We then looked at number of reviews by cities.
 As seen in +@fig:top cities with most user reviews, Las Vegas is the city with most number of reviews with 26775